air-controller/air-controller-desktop/README.md

 1. Install the latest Flutter SDK on your computer.

-This project is developed by the Flutter framework.
-You should install Flutter first on your computer.
+This project is developed with the Flutter framework, You should install Flutter first on your computer.

 Make sure: